ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: With Daniel's code, made teacher profile display all students.
 Working on client profile so that when a client is made it updates the stylist profile and adds the client's name to the array.

 - Abdi: Absent

+4/19/2022

+- Cleveland: Updated index & student list to display clients and student clients , Made it so that when you create a client the client is added yo the stylist's pastClients.
+(It currently shows name, date created and last name, you can only see the client info if you make a client now, but after you make a client it signs you out.)

+- Abdi: client menu, index